-- Right Rear Turn Signal Lamp Out (with a single chime)

-- RKE (Remote Keyless Entry) Battery Low (with a single chime)

-- Personal Settings Not Available Vehicle Not In PARK

-- Personal Settings Not Available Vehicle in Motion

-- Door(s) Ajar (with a single chime if vehicle is in motion)

-- Trunk Ajar (with a single chime)

-- Headlights On

-- Key In Ignition

-- Remote start aborted Door ajar

-- Remote start aborted Hood ajar

-- Remote start aborted Trunk ajar
+- Right Rear Turn Signal Lamp Out (with a single chime) - RKE (Remote Keyless Entry) Battery Low (with a single chime) - Personal Settings Not Avail Vehicle Not In PARK - Personal Settings Not Avail Vehicle in Motion - Door Ajar (with vehicle graphic showing which door is open.
+A single chime sounds if the vehicle is in motion). - Doors Ajar (with vehicle graphic showing which doors are open.
+A single chime sounds if the vehicle is in motion). - Trunk Open (with vehicle graphic showing and open trunk and A single chime ) - Lights On ing".

-206 UNDERSTANDING YOUR INSTRUMENT PANEL
+212 UNDERSTANDING YOUR INSTRUMENT PANEL